29 Scandinavian Japanese Interior Ideas for a Zen-Inspired Home

 🌟 Steal This Look

-• Furniture: light oak dining table with curved-back wooden chairs in natural finish
+• Furniture: Light ash or birch dining table with clean tapered legs, paired with wishbone-style chairs in natural oak

 5. Tokyo-Scandi Home Office